mjamore/carlieamoreddc/README.md

 ## To-Do:
 - Customize SEO metadata to each page
-- Figure out why offline support isn't working
 - Add google analytics
-- Create the Meet the Team section
-- When contact form is submitted, update the ContactForm UI
+- When testimonials form is submitted, update the TestimonialForm UI
 - Update 404 page

 Heart tooth logos: